Ho! Ho! Ho! 7 Korean Movies to Snuggle Up to This Christmas

 The language is very understated and makes “Christmas in August” suitable as study material for Korean language beginners.

-“Mug Travel” is a 2007 animated film based on a TV series.
+“Mug Travel” is an animated film based on a TV series.

 It’s Christmas, and the little girl Bebe is all alone.
 But not for long.
 She’s given a magical pendant by Santa Claus, and now, she can travel anywhere she likes—aboard a mug that functions as a teleportation device.